ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ###### Company Tag Categories and Tags

-{{ site.data.product.title }} allows you to create your own set of tags and tag categories.
+{{ site.data.product.title_short }} allows you to create your own set of tags and tag categories.
 Use tags to create a customized, searchable index for your resources.
 Depending on your database type, your tags may be case sensitive.
 After creating these values, you can apply them to your